cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

     runAsUser: 1000
 ```
 {{% /expand%}}

-{{% notice info %}}
-In a production environment we recommend placing Operations Center and the Ops Controller in the same Kubernetes `namespace`, and isolating all managed controllers in one or more other Kubernetes `namespaces`.
-{{% /notice %}}

 5. Inside of the `controller-jobs` folder, click on the `cbic-casc-automation` job. ![CasC job link](casc-job-link.png?width=50pc)
 6. On the next screen, you will see **This folder is empty**.
 The reason it is empty is because the GitHub Folder branch scan did not find any matches for the current *marker file*.
 Click on the **Configure** link in the left menu so we can fix that.  ![CasC job config link](casc-job-config-link.png?width=50pc)